 Hitting the Security Awareness Sweet Spot

-Maintain Accurate Records for Regulators!
+Maintain Accurate Records for Regulators

 You must be able to prove that you have provided training to the workforce.
 Regulators will require access to your training records in the event of an audit or investigation into a HIPAA breach.
 Regulators will want to see that all members of the workforce have been trained, when they received training, and what training was provided.
 It is therefore essential for you to maintain accurate and up-to-date training logs.
+These should be kept with your HIPAA documentation and you should also keep a record of the training each employee has received in their employee files.